TOMATOBABYCOMPANY.COM

 ** ORNAMENTAL PEPPERS – CHECK THEM OUT

-We have Bolivian Purple Rainbow and Tri-fetti.
+We have Bolivian Purple Rainbow.
 Most people who grow them, do so for their cool APPEARANCE.
-Beware, though, they would be VERY HOT if EATEN…..hence, their description can be found under “Hot Peppers”.
+Beware, though, they would be VERY HOT if EATEN...hence, their description can be found under ‘Hot Peppers.’

 (MILD TO FLAMING) HOT PEPPERS

-This was a favorite sample from 2009, now making our list for 2010.
-This one has NO heat if picked very small at around an inch long…the size of a large olive.
-A little longer…you can expect some wonderful fine MILD flavor in this pepper.
-Beyond, that…..they are SCORCHING!
+This was a favorite sample from 2009 and made our list in 2010.
+This one has NO heat if picked very small at around an inch long...the size of a large olive.
+A little longer...you can expect some wonderful fine MILD flavor in this pepper.
+Beyond, that...they are SCORCHING!
 This truly can be a pepper for the WHOLE family!!!!
 Fry them in olive oil, blistering one side (both sides if it is a large one), then turn over, add sea salt and eat.
 Less than an inch, eat like popcorn.
 These are also known as tapas when served this way.
-As the plant carried different sized peppers (some big ones that escaped my prior picking) on a given picking/frying day…..my husband would start eating the big ones on the plate, as I would start eating the smallest ones first.
+As the plant carried different sized peppers (some big ones that escaped my prior picking) on a given picking/frying day...my husband would start eating the big ones on the plate, as I would start eating the smallest ones first.
 We will plant several for ourselves this year, as one plant just didn’t supply them near as quick as we could eat them.
 Makes a very spicy paprika if ripened and dried.
 55 days.

 Mexibell – mild chili flavor (green-chocolate-red)

-New for 2011 is this pepper described as a “bell pepper with a mild chili flavor”.
+Described as a “bell pepper with a mild chili flavor.”
 Three to four lobed fruit is short, squat, and plump.
 Ripens from green to chocolate to red but can be eaten at any time.
 Tolerant to Tobacco Mosaic Virus.

 Banana - Yellow Wax, Mild